How to Read Stock Fundamentals: P/E, ROE, and Dividend Yield

 Before buying any stock, you should understand three fundamental metrics that reveal the most about a company's valuation, profitability, and income potential.
 These are the Price-to-Earnings ratio, Return on Equity, and Dividend Yield.
 Together they give you a quick but powerful snapshot of whether a stock deserves your money.

-The P/E ratio divides the stock price by earnings per share.
-It tells you how much you are paying for each dollar the company earns.
+The P/E ratio tells you how much you are paying for each dollar the company earns.
 A P/E of 25 means investors pay 25 dollars for every 1 dollar of annual earnings.

 The number alone means little without context.
 You need to compare it against the sector average.
 If the technology sector trades at an average P/E of 28.5 and Apple trades at 33.2, Apple carries a 17 percent premium to its peers.
 Is that premium justified by superior growth or margins?
 That is the question every investor must answer.